abhisat/COMP229Ass3/worksheet.md

 # Task 5

 Modify your program so that mousing over a cell will "highlight" it.
 Highlighted cells should be drawn in grey.

+# Task 6

+Ensure your program, if it does not already, has a `Cell` class and that your grid array is an array of `Cell` objects.
+It should still display as before.
+What are reasonable methods and fields for the `Cell` class?
+Now create a `Grid` class to subsume your 2D array of `Cell`s.
+What fields and methods should this class have?